May 05, 2024

 India is the Fastest Growth Market for Connected TV

 India is poised to be the third-largest TV advertising market by 2024.
 According to the FICCI-EY report, there would be 40 million addressable TV homes in India by 2025.
-Connected TV ownership in India has skyrocketed and grew 33% year-over-year in Q1 2022 to reach its highest ever record level of 89%.
+Connected TV ownership in India has skyrocketed.

 In India, digital video has skyrocketed exponentially in the new stay-at-home paradigm.
 Streaming services such as Netflix, Prime, and Disney went from niche to mainstream.
 Video entrenched deeply on social platforms such as YouTube, Facebook, Instagram, and Tiktok.
 According to the eMarketer, in many countries, digital video has overtaken broadcast TV.